matteo14c/CorGAT/README.md

 Please notice that however the *align.pl* utility is going to download the file for you, if a copy of the reference genome is not found in the current folder.
 However, since the "wget" command is required this is supposed to work only unix and unix alike systems.

 Should you find any of this software useful for your work, please cite:
->**Chiara M, Horner DS, Gissi C, Pesole G. Comparative genomics provides an operational classification system and reveals early emergence and biased spatio-temporal distribution of SARS-CoV-2 bioRxiv 2020.06.26.172924; doi: https://doi.org/10.1101/2020.06.26.172924**
+>**Chiara M, Horner DS, Gissi C, Pesole G. Comparative genomics reveals early emergence and biased spatio-temporal distribution of SARS-CoV-2.
+Mol Biol Evol.
+2021 Feb 19:msab049. doi: 10.1093/molbev/msab049.**

 and

 >**Chiara M, Zambelli F, Tangaro MA, Mandreoli P, Horner DS, Pesole G. CorGAT: a tool for the functional annotation of SARS-CoV-2 genomes.
-Under peer review**
+Bioinformatics.
+2020 Dec 21:btaa1047. doi: 10.1093/bioinformatics/btaa1047.**

 Should you find any issue with the software, please contact me at matteo.chiara@unimi.it, or here on github